 Pursuant to California Government Code Section 53234, et. seq., all members of the Board of Directors are required to receive two hours of public agency ethics training within one year of election or appointment to the Board of Directors, and at least once every two years thereafter.
 All ethics training is to be provided using training guidelines established by the California Attorney General and the Fair Political Practices Commission.
 The General Manager and other designated management staff members also receive the same ethics training.

-The Board of Directors conduct regular Board meetings on the first and third Wednesday of every month at 6:00 p.m. at the Administration Building located at 12770 Second Street, Yucaipa, California, 92399, unless otherwise specified by action of the Board of Directors.
-Generally, agenda items presented at a regular meeting will be first presented at a Board workshop meeting.
+The Board of Directors conduct regular Board meetings every Tuesday at 4:00 p.m. at the Administration Building located at 12770 Second Street, Yucaipa, California, 92399, unless otherwise specified by action of the Board of Directors.

-By conducting Board workshops and regular meetings, the Yucaipa Valley Water District has been able to provide an open and informal opportunity to review, attend and participate in the deliberation and consideration of each agenda item.
+By conducting regular Board meetings, the Yucaipa Valley Water District has been able to provide an open and informal opportunity to review, attend, and participate in the deliberation and consideration of each agenda item.